-Research teams consist of 10 students and two NatureBridge field science educators.
+Research teams consist of 10 students and two NatureBridge environmental science educators.
 Everyone does their part to ensure that camps are set up, dinner is ready on time, and research objectives are met.
 There is also plenty of time in each day to enjoy the natural beauty of Olympic National Park and each other’s company.

 The cost is $1,970 and includes all meals, lodging, and educational experiences.
 You can choose to be picked up at one of three locations (Sea-Tac Airport, the Seattle/Bainbridge ferry, or the Edmonds/Kingston ferry) or to meet us in Port Angeles, WA.

 Students in the Seattle School District should also consider applying for the Assistance League of Seattle's summer scholarships.

 This course is designed for students entering the 10th, 11th, or 12th grade, or who have just graduated high school.
 We encourage interested students outside of the recommended grade levels to contact us to discuss whether the course is well-suited for them at this time.
 Participants should be able to hike seven miles per day carrying a 30-pound pack.